Mexico News and Information From Mexican Insurance Store.com

 Because of the incredible dunes inland, ATVs, dune buggies, and Dirt bikes are regularly seen in town.
 Several vendors also rent out ATVs by the hour.

 When it comes to peaceful family-friendly weekend getaways, San Felipe makes an excellent choice.
-With a strong combination of accessibility, fun, and value, San Felipe shines.
+With a strong combination of accessibility, fun, and value, the area shines.

-The only other thing you need is your passport and your Mexican Insurance for San Felipe from MexicanInsuranceStore.com.
+The only other thing you need is your passport and your Mexican Insurance from MexicanInsuranceStore.com.